Tateyama, Chiba: Government

 Tateyama has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Tateyama contributes one member to the Chiba Prefectural Assembly.
 In terms of national politics, the city is part of Chiba 12th district of the lower house of the Diet of Japan.

 Economy

 The economy of Tateyama is based on commercial fishing, horticulture and summer tourism.
 The population of Tateyama surges during much of the summer.
 Tateyama is a popular destination for vacationing due to its proximity to Tokyo and its reputation as a "beach" or "surf town".
 There are numerous resort and holiday hotels dotting the coastline.
 Every August, tens of thousands of people gather on Hōjō Beach for the annual fireworks display.

+Japan's first same-sex reality dating show called The Boyfriend (ボーイフレンド, Bōifurendo) was produced by Netflix in Tateyama.

 Education

 Tateyama has ten public elementary schools and three public middle schools operated by the city government, and three public high schools operated by the Chiba Prefectural Board of Education.
 The prefecture also operates four special education school for the handicapped.
 The National Tateyama Maritime Poly-technical School is located in Tateyama.